 To combat such tendencies, an open, easily accessible, adequately equipped media centre, fully functioning round-the-clock, is essential.
-Closing portions of the facility when the local service providers reach their normal break times or at night is an act of cultural insensitivity that cripples the ability of G8 governors to get their globally relevant message out.
+The Kananaskis approach of closing portions of the facility when the local service providers reach their normal break times or at night is an act of cultural insensitivity that cripples the ability of G8 governors to get their message out.
 Global civil society activists with their hundreds of websites and more traditional media outlets do not take half or more of the summit off.

 There is also a need for more adequate briefings, the frequency and quality of which have declined at summits of late.
 Following the Italian example, the process could start well before the summit with the release to the public of the major thematic paper prepared to guide summit deliberations.
-More extensive briefings by sherpas and others in national and media capitals in the week or two prior to the summit could contribute much.
+Following the historic leadership of Canadian sherpa Robert Fowler on the road to Kananaskis, extensive briefings by sherpas across the G8 countries and in national and media capitals in the week or two prior to the summit could contribute much.
+In this task, G8 ministers and eladers should also play their full part.
 The host and other countries should assume the burden, traditionally borne by the Japanese and European Union, of providing on-site briefings immediately before the summit opens in which they outline what they expect to achieve.
 Documents should be available far enough in advance to allow the media to read and to digest them.
 Briefings by the host and all members after every working session and meal should be the norm.
 They should be timed and spaced to allow even small media contingents to attend as many as possible, to ensure that they are not being 'spun' by a single source.

 The briefings should also be broadcast and webcast to the world in real time, with a transcription available shortly after.
 This would allow those busy at concurrent briefings to access all briefings by archived video.
 It would reduce the number of journalists who have to be present at each briefing or even at the summit itself.
 It would also enable the whole world to hear the message more directly, without the filter of the media corps with their own and their editors' particular preoccupations at the time.
 Transcriptions of the webcasts would enrich, broaden, and diversify the public record of G8 summits.
-Traditionally only the United States can be counted on to provide such transcripts to all of the attending media corps, and then only those briefings given by United States government spokespersons.
+Traditionally only the

+United States can be counted on to provide such transcripts to all of the attending media corps, and then only those briefings given by United States government spokespersons.
 Transcriptions on the web would allow those on the other side of the digital divide, equipped with only first generation internet-computer facilities, to access the information as readily as their privileged webcast counterparts.
 Together, this low cost, non-intrusive innovation would do much to make the summit available to the wider world.